Specialised Wholesale Trading License in Dubai

 Receive initial approval, typically within 3 to 5 working days

-Sign the licence agreement and pay applicable fees
+Sign the license agreement and pay applicable fees

-Obtain your trade licence and proceed with visa and bank account applications
+Obtain your trade license and proceed with visa and bank account applications

 Licensing and Compliance Requirements